 $ sudo rfkill unblock bluetooth

-- Set the display to turn off or put the system to sleep after a period of inactivity.
+- Set display power-off and system sleep timers after periods of inactivity.

-- Use integrated graphics instead of dedicated graphics for non-intensive tasks.
+- Switch to integrated graphics instead of dedicated graphics for low-intensity workloads.

-- Consider using a lightweight desktop environment like LXDE or XFCE to reduce resource usage.
+- Consider using a lightweight desktop environment such as LXDE or XFCE to reduce resource usage.

 This guide is tested on Ubuntu: